Nef10/SwiftBeanCount/Sources/SwiftBeanCountWealthsimpleMapper/SwiftBeanCountWealthsimpleMapper.docc/SwiftBeanCountWealthsimpleMapper.md

 2) Assign the downloaded wealthsimple accounts to the `accounts` property on the mapper.
 3) Call `mapPositionsToPriceAndBalance` or `mapTransactionsToPriceAndTransactions` to map your downloaded positions / transactions to SwiftBeanCountModel Prices and Balances / Prices and Transactions.

-Additionally, you can have a look at the [SwiftBeanCountImporter](https://github.com/Nef10/SwiftBeanCountImporter) which uses this library.
+Additionally, you can have a look at the `WealthsimpleDownloadImporter` in the  SwiftBeanCountImporter which uses this library.

 ## Additional Limitations